sammypanda/MCJE-PlayerQuests-Plugin/branding/docs/developers/README.md

                 }
             },
-            "connections": { // defining where the stage is in the quest "next": @Nullable String, // where to go if the stage succeeds "curr": @Nullable String, // where to return to if the stage is exited "prev": @Nullable String // where to go if the stage fails }
+            "connections": { // defining where the stage is in the quest "next": @Nullable String, // Path: where to go if the stage succeeds "curr": @Nullable String, // Path: where to return to if the stage is exited "prev": @Nullable String // Path: where to go if the stage fails }
         },
     }
 }
 ```
-*It's worth noting that just because the IDs are incremental, all starting from zero, doesn't mean they are expected to be kept/used in order or in sequence.*
+- *It's worth noting that just because the IDs are incremental, all starting from zero, doesn't mean they are expected to be kept/used in order or in sequence.*
+- *'Path:' means the string is represented something like: "stage_0.action_0", it can also be just like: "stage_0"*

 # How It All Works: 'Specification'
 ###### the way to visualise/think about, and implement the program.